← Back to all insights

 Final thought

-A palette is not decoration.
 It is the atmosphere your product lives in.

 When colors, spacing, motion and hierarchy all pull in the same direction, users feel it immediately.